bens4lsu/theskinny-publish/Content/blog2/random-notes-iv.md

 What's the equivalent of that for English?

-The best I could come up with would be if you dropped me in the neighborhood from the movie <i>Trainspotting</i>.
+The best I could come up with would be if you dropped me in the neighborhood from the movie *Trainspotting*.
 Although that was (presumably) in English, I couldn't understand a word that they said.

 They spoke in clipped, short fast British syllables so that sentences sounded something like, "ankh buh wot va lock."